DanielPickens/cicd-gcp/README.md

 # cicd-gcp
-ci/cd test run for GCP test run, GKE manifest for CD, and using Cloud Build triggers for CI
+ci/cd test run for GCP , GKE manifest for CD, and using Cloud Build triggers for CI